LiteObject/eval-framework-sandbox/README.md

     This allows the system to prioritize words that are important to a specific document over common words that appear everywhere (like "the" or "and").

+-   **Snippet Selection**: After TF-IDF retrieves the most relevant document, the QA bot selects the single line within that document that best matches the user's question.
+This is done using a simple, domain-agnostic heuristic: it counts how many words from the question appear in each line and returns the line with the highest overlap.
+No hardcoded patterns (like "pip install") are used, making the bot applicable to any domain—medical, legal, technical, etc.

 ## Quick Start

 1. Clone the repository